You can’t swing a golf club effectively without a proper golf grip.

 There’s no getting around this simple fact.

-A consistent golf grip will improve your ball striking, make you more consistent, and give you an all-round better golf game.
+A consistent golf grip will improve your ball striking, fix your slice, make you more consistent, and give you an all-round better golf game.

 Whether you’re getting ready to pure a 300-yard tee shot, or steadying yourself for a two foot putt, you need to know how to handle your club correctly.

 It may seem strange to put so much emphasis on your golf grip, I used to think the same thing until I heard the greatest ball strikers crediting consistent grip as the #1 way to improve your ball striking.
 As Ben Hogan said:

 Bad habits can be picked up early in any golfer’s playing days and they often don’t go away.